t0ma5h/harba/README.md

 ## Current issues 🛠️
-The app runs better on iOS, didn't have enough time to optimize for android that much 😄
+The app runs better on iOS, didn't have enough time to optimize for android that much 😄 Also I removec custom markers due to performance issues on Android.
+There commented code inside ``Map.tsx``.

 ### API